 3.)
 Other equivalent experience will be considered an asset (e.g. sponsored training initiatives such as AFCOOP’s Film 5 Program, National Screen Institute, Canadian Film Centre Producers Lab, CMPA / Telefilm Producer Mentorship programs, etc.) Please identify this experience in your application.

-Emerging Producer Application: Emerging producer applicants must submit ALL the following information electronically in a one sheet (.PDF file) via email to email@example.com with the title: Emerging Producer Application Form.
-Emerging producers who were selected in 2018 may reapply for this year’s forum, but with a different project.
+Application: Emerging producer applicants must submit all the following information electronically in a one-sheet (.PDF file) via email to email@example.com with the title: Emerging Producer Application Form.
+Emerging producers who were selected in 2020 may reapply for this year’s market, but with a different project.
 Please note that the project you apply with will be the one you workshop in the pitch training workshop.

 2.)
-Briefly identify the steps you will take to advance your career as a producer in the next year.
+Letter of intent that briefly identifies the steps you will take to advance your career as a producer in the next year.

-4.)
-Project status (e.g. in development, treatment, first draft etc.) Priority will be given to producers with projects that are in later stages of development.
+b.
+Project status (e.g. in development, treatment, first draft etc.) Please note that priority will be given to producers with projects that are in later stages of development.

-6.)
-Any partners/funders attached to the project and a proposed financing structure
+d.
+Any partners/funders attached to the project and a proposed financing structure.

-Please Note: There are limited seats available for emerging producers, who will be selected based on specific criteria and through a competitive application process.
-Applications will be evaluated and selected by an independent committee comprised of experienced and respected members of the national screen industry.
+Please Note: There are limited seats available for emerging producers, who will be selected through a competitive application process.
+Applications will be evaluated and selected by an independent committee comprised of experienced and respected members of the screen industry.

 2.)
 Established Producers